vuotnh/kubernetes-the-hard-way-amd64/docs/06-data-encryption-keys.md

-# Generating the Data Encryption Config and Key
+# Generating the Data Encryption Config and Key (Optional)

 Kubernetes stores a variety of data including cluster state, application configurations, and secrets.
 Kubernetes supports the ability to [encrypt](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data) cluster data at rest.